• Skip to primary navigation

 Once the area has been scrubbed and allowed to soak long enough, pour clean hot water over the treated area again and then vacuum up the water with the wet/vac.
 Carpet cleaners will work for this as well.
 You will want to do this at least twice.
 For heavily treated and soiled areas, three times would be better.

-As a note, the TSP may create a whiter looking area or areas on your garage floor since it is getting the concrete very clean.
-If that is the case, you may want to scrub the rest of your concrete after you are done with the same TSP solution in order to achieve a more consistent (and clean) look to the floor.
+As a note, the TSP may create a whiter-looking area on your garage floor since it is getting the concrete very clean.
+If that is the case, you may want to scrub the rest of your concrete after you are done with the same TSP solution.
+This will achieve a more consistent (and clean) look on the floor.

-Using a hose with a high pressure nozzle works fine for this in order to speed up the rinsing process.
+Using a hose with a high-pressure nozzle works fine for this to speed up the rinsing process.
 You are just removing dirt at this point and not sucking up urine residue.
 We have more tips for cleaning a garage floor here.

 Apply pet urine enzymatic cleaner to concrete

-It has stellar reviews and we know of more than one kennel that uses this as their go-to odor eliminator.
-Further more, it’s available in gallon jugs and does an excellent job when given time to work.
+It has stellar reviews, and we know of more than one kennel that uses this as its go-to odor eliminator.
+Furthermore, it’s available in gallon jugs and does an excellent job when given time to work.
 You can find it here on Amazon.

 There are many other products with good reviews that you can shop for here if you prefer.
-We recommend staying away from the products that require mixing with a carpet shampoo as these will not be as effective on concrete.
+We recommend staying away from the products that require mixing with carpet shampoo, as these will not be as effective on concrete.

 Sealing concrete from pet urine odors

-On rare occasions it may require sealing the concrete to prevent any residual pet urine odor from working its way back to the surface.
-Sometimes people want to do this regardless of the fact that the odor is gone, they just don’t want to take the chance of it returning.
+On rare occasions, it may require sealing the concrete to prevent any residual pet urine odor from working its way back to the surface.
+Sometimes people want to do this even though the odor is gone.
+They just don’t want to take the chance of it returning.

-The only type of sealer that will work is a garage floor coating.
-The reason is that garage floor coatings are film forming and do not breathe.
+The only type of sealer that will work is a non-breathable, topical concrete coating.
+Garage floor coatings are a great example.
+Garage floor coatings are film-forming and do not breathe.
 They will block odor molecules from transferring through the coating.
 Acrylic sealers and penetrating sealers will not work.
 They are breathable and will allow the odor molecules to pass through.

 30 May, 2020 at 5:44 PM